 Where to Stay

 In Rome, Florence and Venice, you can find hotels for every sort of budget and taste within a short distance of the train station.
-In Rome, hotels like the Grand Hotel Palatino or the Hotel Montecarlo are located in Rome’s historic center and are still just a few blocks from Roma Termini, so save that cab fare for a bowl of pasta later.
+Our curated selection of hotels are located in Rome’s historic center and within easy reach of Roma Termini, so save that cab fare for a bowl of pasta later.

 The Florence train station is a little outside of the historic district, but you can still enjoy convenient hotels like the Hotel Delle Nazioni, which offers an incredible view of the city’s famous Duomo.